 After selecting the pass-through or mounting bracket, trace the outline of the hole you need on the wall, and ensure it is hidden behind where the TV will be.

-Avoid cutting a hole inside the TV mounting bracket; otherwise, you’ll struggle to make it fit.
-If you have little room to spare, measure and mark where the mount will go, so you make the hole in the correct place.
+Avoid cutting a hole inside the TV mounting bracket; otherwise, you’ll struggle to make it fit if you have little room to spare.
+Then measure and mark where the mount will go, so you make the hole in the correct place.

 Using a drywall saw, cut out the hole and remove the section of the drywall.